jancunha/aws-ec2/README.md

 # aws-ec2

-Creating one EC2 on AWS
+Creating one EC2 Ubuntu on AWS